-The 13th Advanced Summer School in Economics and Econometrics will be from July 15th to July 22th, 2018, at the University Campus in Rethymno, Crete.
-The topic of the School is on "Nonparametric Methods for Practitioners: Theory with Applications in R".
+The 17th Advanced Summer School in Economics and Econometrics will be held from July 9th to July 15th, 2023, at the University Campus in Rethymno, Crete.
+The topic of the School is “Bayesian Machine Learning Methods for Modeling Macroeconomic and Financial Time Series“.

 Up to 30 students will be accepted to the program.